Monitoring Salesforce API Calls, Storage Usage, Outgoing Emails, and Other Resources and Limits

 Conclusions

-Like many other cloud platforms, Salesforce monitors and enforces limits on resource usage.
-For complex implementations with many add-ons and integrations, excessive resource usage can lead not only to unnecessarily high ownership costs but can also make an org unavailable until limits are reset.
+Like many cloud platforms, Salesforce monitors and enforces resource usage limits.
+In complex implementations with numerous add-ons and integrations, excessive resource usage can result not only in unnecessarily high ownership costs but also in making an org temporarily unavailable until the limits are reset.
+Fortunately, various strategies and workarounds can help mitigate these limitations.

 Contact us today to find out how we can help you!